psychoanalyze/psychoanalyze/docs/dashboard/viz.md

 The psychometric function plot is the central feature of the dashboard.
 It is a plot of the psychometric function, which is a function that describes the relationship between a stimulus intensity level and the probability of a correct response.
 The psychometric function is a model of the psychophysical process that underlies the data collected in a psychophysical experiment.

-The psychometric function plot is generated using the [Plotly](https://plotly.com/python/) Python library.
+The psychometric function plot is generated using the [Altair](https://altair-viz.github.io/) Python library.
 It is an interactive plot that allows the user to zoom in and out, pan, and hover over data points to see their values.
-Click a legend item to toggle the visibility of the corresponding data series, or double-click a legend item to isolate the trace.